Triton365/fast_bitwise_ops/README.md

 scoreboard players get #output fast_bitwise
 ```

-These two inputs remain unchanged after the function call, so you can use them freely.
+These two inputs remain unchanged after the function call, so you are free to use them.

 <br><br><br>